Special Offers Available!

-Dr. Beverly Gibson, is a clarinet instructor at Northwestern College, Orange City, IA and Dordt College, Sioux Center, IA as well as a chamber music instructor for the Dakota Academy of Performing Art at the Washington Pavilion in Sioux Falls, SD.
+Dr. Beverly Gibson, is a clarinet instructor at Northwestern College, Orange City, IA and Dordt University, Sioux Center, IA as well as a chamber music instructor for Camerata with the South Dakota Symphony Youth Orchestra in Sioux Falls, SD.
 She is currently the Bass clarinetist/E Flat clarinetist with the South Dakota Symphony Orchestra and Principal clarinetist with the Northwest Iowa Symphony Orchestra.
 She is an artist/clinician for the Buffet Crampon Corporation representing Buffet clarinets.
 Dr. Gibson was recently featured on French Canadian vocalist, Michel Chartier’s album recorded in Kent, England.

 She received her Bachelor of Music Education degree from the State University of New York at Fredonia, a Master’s degree in Woodwind Performance from the University of North Texas and a Doctor of Musical Arts degree from Louisiana State University.